• Skip to main content

 IC MP1584 Datasheet and Circuit Diagram

-Last Updated on February 23, 2023 by Swagatam 30 Comments
+Last Updated on January 9, 2026 by Swagatam 34 Comments

-The MP1584 is a high-frequency synchronous step-down DC-DC buck converter IC manufactured by MPS (Monolithic Power Systems).
+The MP1584 is a high-frequency asynchronous step-down DC-DC buck converter IC manufactured by MPS (Monolithic Power Systems).
 This IC is widely used for applications which demand high efficiency and a compact form factor, for example operating portable devices, IoT modules, and other low-power electronics.

 Here's the complete datasheet for the MP1584: